joshgillies/node-matrix-asset-status/README.md

 var status = require('node-matrix-asset-status')
 ```

-`node-matrix-asset-status` provides a simple querying interface wich allows you to retrieve
+`node-matrix-asset-status` provides a simple querying interface which allows you to retrieve
 asset status codes with the following:

 ```js